SonarSoftwareInc/importer/README.md

 To import contacts, call the function **importContacts** on the Importer class, passing in the path to a properly formatted CSV file with contact data.
 You will need to manipulate your data into the appropriate format before importing, by using the contact template in the templates folder.

 `$results = $importer->importContacts("/home/simon/contacts.csv");`

+###Importing account services
+To import account services, call the function **importAccountServices** on the Importer class, passing in the path to a properly formatted CSV file with account/service relationship data.
+You will need to manipulate your data into the appropriate format before importing, by using the account service template in the templates folder.

+This function is used to add recurring or expiring services to an account.

+`$results = $importer->importAccountServices("/home/simon/accountServices.csv");`